IF YOU NEEDED SURGERY, WHAT WOULD YOU WANT?

 With old-style spays, a 5-7cm incision is made in the abdominal wall.

-The ovaries are then blindly hooked and the ovarian ligament is torn from the body wall.
+The ovaries are then hooked, and the ovarian ligament is torn from the body wall.

 This tearing causes pain and can cause bruising.
 In traditional spays, most vets also unnecessarily remove the uterus.

-Due to the location of the uterus and the attempt to minimize the surgical incision, significant tension is placed on the body of the uterus which may cause trauma and bleeding.
+Due to the location of the uterus and the attempt to minimize the surgical incision, significant tension is placed on the body of the uterus which causes pain.

 Keyhole / laparoscopic spays